Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 ### Setup and Deployment

-**IMPORTANT NOTE:** As with all Azure Deployments, this will incur associated costs.
+**IMPORTANT NOTE:** As with all Azure Deployments, this will **incur associated costs**.
 Remember to teardown all related resources after use to avoid unnecessary costs.
 See [here](#deployed-resources) for list of deployed resources.

 *NOTE: This deployment was tested using WSL 2 (Ubuntu 18.04) and Debian GNU/Linux 9.9 (stretch)*